- Revised V-10 sings, revs quickly

 features & specs

-Built to take the place of the Gallardo in Lamborghini’s modern two-car lineup, the Huracán sits below the Aventador in price, but not necessarily in performance or style.
-Sleek, smooth, and aerospace-inspired exterior lines pair with angular, aggressive vents and scoops to yield a look that’s at once futuristic and reminiscent of the legendary Countach’s wedge shape.
-It's all scoops, ducts, intakes—all the usual Lambo styling cues—but here they're all living in harmony.
+Though the Huracán lists for half of the price of an Aventador, it gives up little in terms of eye-catching style and ferocious performance to its big brother.
+Sleek, smooth, and aerospace-inspired exterior lines pair with angular, aggressive vents and scoops to yield a look that’s futuristic and yet channels the legendary Countach’s wedge shape.
+No shortage of scoops, ducts, and intakes—all the usual Lambo styling cues—are here, but they're all living in harmony.
 The huge cuts and corners tuck perfectly into its dart-like body.
 It's a fresh take on Italian supercardom, and it's going to look fresh for years to come.

 Mounted just behind the two occupants is the heart of the Huracán, a 5.2-liter V-10 engine, rated at 601 horsepower and 413 pound-feet of torque.
-Though it shares its core design with the engine found in the Gallardo, the vast majority of engine parts have been revised and redesigned to improve both power and free-revving characteristics, making the Huracán’s engine very responsive.
-It'll rocket from zero to 60 mph in about 3.2 seconds, and to a top speed beyond 202 mph, should you find a suitable place to test that.
+Though it shares its core design with the engine that was shoehorned into the Gallardo, the vast majority of components have been redesigned to improve both power and to coax it to rev more freely, making the Huracán’s engine very responsive.
+It'll rocket from zero to 60 mph in about 3.2 seconds and on to a top speed beyond 202 mph, should you find a suitable place to test that.

-Power is sent to all four wheels through a new electronically controlled center differential, a notable upgrade over the viscous center coupling of the Gallardo.
-The new differential allows power to be preemptively distributed around the car, with up to 50 percent of power flowing through the front wheels, though the static distribution is a 30/70, front-rear split, giving the Huracán traditional rear-drive dynamics
+Power is rushed to all four wheels via an electronically-controlled center differential, a notable upgrade over the viscous center coupling of the Gallardo.
+The new differential allows power to be preemptively distributed around the car, with up to 50 percent of power flowing through the front wheels, though the static distribution is a 30/70 front-rear split, giving the Huracán traditional rear-drive dynamics

-Steering is electric, and while feel isn’t as good as you’ll find on some other high-end supercars, it’s accurate, and the available dynamic steering ratio provides quick, sporty input.
+Steering is electric, and while feel isn’t as clearly communicated as you’ll find on some other high-end supercars, it’s accurate, and the available dynamic steering ratio provides quick, sporty input.
 On track, the Huracán is mostly balanced, exhibiting some power-on understeer, but largely doing precisely what the driver requests.

-Mild-mannered it's not, but Strada mode is where there's a relative calm in the Huracán's power delivery, where the 7-speed dual-clutch transmission mutes shift shock.
-Where the magnetic dampers take the edge off mismatched road surfaces.
-But once you flip the toggle on the steering wheel to Sport mode—or Corsa, the track setting—that calm dissolves into a frenzied search for the outer extremes of grip and acceleration.
+Mild-mannered it's never, but Strada mode is where there's a relative calm in the Huracán's power delivery.
+In Strada, the 7-speed dual-clutch transmission mutes shift shock and the magnetic dampers take the edge off mismatched road surfaces.
+But flip the toggle on the steering wheel to Sport mode—or Corsa, the track setting—and that calm dissolves into a frenzied search for the outer extremes of grip and acceleration.
 Corsa mode dials back the stability and traction control and still, it's poised and composed and controllable.
 It's shockingly easy to drive the Huracán quickly, something we cannot say about the more abrupt Aventador.

 Supercar performance and fuel economy are inversely proportional, and the Huracán doesn't defy that convention.
 According to the EPA, the Huracán is rated at 14 mpg city, 21 highway, 17 combined.